Nuclear Cooling Towers Two

 The DOE has also committed to match 50% of the project costs (up to $2 billion) for the licensing, construction, and demonstration of TerraPower's new reactor.

-As a result, TerraPower now expects the Wyoming reactor to be completed and operational by 2030.
+After all of these delays, TerraPower now expects the Wyoming reactor to be completed and operational by 2031.

 In addition to the U.S. project, TerraPower has signed an agreement with the United Arab Emirates' nuclear energy authority, which would allow the UAE to purchase hundreds of TerraPower reactors in the future.